 Workers Working on the Right of Way, but NOT Associated with this Operator means people authorized to work in or near the right-of-way, but not hired by or working on behalf of the operator of the gas distribution system.
 This includes all work conducted within the right-of-way including work associated with other underground facilities sharing the right-of-way, building/road construction in or across the right-of-way, or farming.
 This category most often includes employees of other underground facilities operators, or their contractors, working in or near a shared right-of-way.
 For distribution pipelines not located in a defined right-of-way, this category should be left blank.
+Workers performing work near, but not on, the right-of-way and who are affected are to be reported as "General public".

-12. Were there injuries requiring inpatient hospitalization?
+A10.
+Were there injuries requiring inpatient hospitalization?